When DNA Proves What Documents Can’t

 The DNA evidence created an unbreakable triangulation pattern:

-✓ Multiple descendant lines (through both of Patrick's documented children)
+Multiple descendant lines, through both of Patrick's documented children

-✓ Consistent cM ranges (20-49 cM as predicted)
+Consistent cM ranges (20–49 cM, as predicted)

-✓ Three siblings all matching independently
+Three siblings all matching independently

-✓ Identical twins showing identical results
+Identical twins showing identical results

-✓ Geographic correlation (all Kentucky origins)
+Geographic correlation — all Kentucky origins

-✓ Exact location match with probate document
+Exact location match with the probate document

 The probability of this occurring by chance is essentially zero.
+After 150 years, the 1874 probate document was scientifically validated.

 The Remarkable Legacy

-The story has particular poignancy because of Miles Murtha Lawrence O'Brien—the 18-month-old orphan mentioned in that 1874 probate document.
+The story has particular poignancy because of Miles Murtha Lawrence O'Brien — the 18-month-old orphan mentioned in that 1874 probate document.
+Miles carried genetic markers proving his father's brother relationship to Patrick O'Bryan.
+Those markers passed through his marriage to Margaret Egan, their child, and their grandchildren: Barbara, Michael, and Miles.

 It took DNA testing of that orphaned infant's grandchildren, 150 years later, to prove the probate testimony accurate.